 A worker can also have "joint employers"; that is, two entities that are each his or her employer under the economic realities test, each of which is jointly and severally liable for unpaid wages.
 See 29 C.F.R. § 791.2.
+See also DEP'T OF LABOR, Fact Sheet 13: Employment Relationship Under the Fair Labor Standards Act (FLSA) (March 2022).
 If a worker has joint employers, all his work during the week is considered one job for purposes of minimum wage and overtime.